rsyncOSX/mydocsy/content/en/about/index.md

 {{% blocks/section %}}

-Hi, I am Thomas, e-mail: <thomeven@gmail.com>.
+My e-mail is: <thomeven@gmail.com>, if you have any ideas or thougths about RsyncUI, please drop me an e-mail.
+**RsyncOSX** was archived and development stopped in August 2024. **RsyncUI** is in active development.
+All experience I have from developing RsyncOSX, are used in the development of RsyncUI.

 The development of RsyncOSX commenced early in 2016 as a personal project to learn Swift.
 And the development of RsyncUI began late in 2020 to learn SwiftUI.

 I have a master's degree in computing science, but I am not a *professional developer*.
 I did my master's in the days when Linux was released in 1991 and the Internet became a public service.
 And a few years ahead of that, in 1989, the Web was invented at Cern.